 • CAMC is a regional campus for the WVU School of Medicine and West Virginia School of Osteopathic Medicine

-CAMC is accredited by the Accreditation Council for Graduate Medical Education (ACGME) as a sponsoring institution of graduate medical education residency and fellowship programs.
+CAMC is accredited by the Accreditation Council for Graduate Medical Education as a sponsoring institution of graduate medical education residency and fellowship programs.
 The CAMC Pulmonary and Critical Care Residency is sponsored by CAMC.
 West Virginia University Charleston Campus is an affiliate educational partner.

 Salary and Benefits